sparkflows/sparkflows-docs/docs/azure/admin-guide/adls/service-principal.rst

 Service Principal
 ======

 This guide provides step-by-step instructions for creating a Service Principal in Azure.
-The Service Principal will be used to authenticate and access Azure resources, such as Azure Storage from Fire Insights.
+The Service Principal will be used to authenticate and access Azure resources, such as Azure Storage from Sparkflows.

 Prerequisites
 ----